Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 Azure has considered security during the development of their different service offerings, providing you with the ability to implement granular access control, encryption at rest and in transit, deploy backup and failover solutions, and many more security controls directly within the relevant service.
 However, correctly configuring these services to meet your needs, is your responsibility (at, least with IaaS and PaaS solutions it is).

 In addition to the security controls embedded into the different resources, Azure also offers a wide range of services which are specifically focused upon providing advanced security capabilities.
 Some examples include:
-- Entra ID (formerly AzAD), which acts as a secure identity provider, and can provide AAA capabilities for your Azure, on-premise, and multi-cloud resources and environments;
+- Entra ID (formerly Azure Active Directory), which acts as a secure identity provider, and can provide AAA capabilities for your Azure, on-premise, and multi-cloud resources and environments;
 - Azure RBAC to allow users to access only the resources they are required to access based on their roles within the organization.
 - Microsoft Sentinel which delivers intelligent security analytics and threat intelligence

 ... and many others.

-### Manageability
+## Manageability

 Manageability in Azure refers to the ability to Migrate, Secure, Protect, Monitor, Configure, and Govern your resources and workloads in the cloud.
 For effective management you require:
 - Insight into your inventory and service catalog